 - Approvals by the relevant department, school, and campus leadership (as appropriate)

 - If the naming is for someone other than a donor, formal permission of that individual or authorized representative.

-- In considering a naming proposal, the University Naming Committee may seek additional information, refer the proposal to the Naming Advisory Council, or recommend approval or disapproval to the President.
+- In considering a naming proposal, the University Naming Committee may seek additional information or recommend approval or disapproval to the President.

-- After receiving the recommendation of the University Naming Committee, the President may seek additional information, refer the proposal to the Naming Advisory Council, disapprove the recommendation, or approve the recommendation and, when appropriate, forward the recommendation to the Board of Trustees.
+- After receiving the recommendation of the University Naming Committee, the President may seek additional information, disapprove the recommendation, or approve the recommendation and, when appropriate, forward the recommendation to the Board of Trustees.
 The Board will consider proposals according to its normal operating procedures.

 - In order to ensure adherence to consistent naming conventions, and to avoid confusion due to duplication, the Naming Committee must be notified of working and administrative namings of minor facilities or organizations which that are covered by this policy but do not require action by the University Naming Committee, President, or Trustees.

-- A dean, provost, chancellor, or vice president may seek the informal advice of the Vice President for Capital Planning and Facilities (for facilities) or the Executive Vice President for University Academic Affairs (for organizations) on any question concerning a proposed name to which this policy applies or may potentially apply.
+- A dean, provost, chancellor, or vice president may seek the informal advice of the Vice President for Capital Planning and Facilities (for facilities) or the Vice President for Diversity, Equity, and Multicultural Affairs (for organizations) on any question concerning a proposed name to which this policy applies or may potentially apply.
 Either may choose to refer such questions to the University Naming Committee.

 A.Objects of naming: